Sustainable Revitalization and Farmers Market in Philmont

 Location: 116 Main St. opposite Local 111 restaurant.

 Sunday 10am-2pm, rain or shine.
 Parking on the Main St, Maple Avenue, and at the back of the Philmont Public Library.

 We're transitioning the market this year as the next step for our collaborative project with the Philmont Market & Cafe Cooperative to operate a community-based food system including opening the kitchen, market, and Co-op Cafe in the fall.
+If you are a vendor interested in the outdoor market, or joining the Co-op as a Producer for indoor sales and online sales, please contact Elizabeth Angello, President of the Co-op at 518 227 6393 or through their Facebook page.
 See the project

 A message from Elizabeth Angello and Philmont Market & Cafe Cooperative

 "The goal of our Sunday Market this year is to feature produce from each Co-op producer-owner who will be selling year around in our Market.
 These farmers have made a commitment to be on the ground floor helping us shape the produce department in our Market.
 We value your opinion on the quality of products.
 So come to the market, check it out and share your feedback."

 - Hans Schober Farm, locally raised homestead grass-fed beef, longtime Columbia County family farm raising antibiotic and hormone free Red Devon Beef, hamburger, steaks, and stew beef, Ghent.
 Meats available at John Andrews Restaurant in Gt.
 Barrington.

 - Life Force Foods, locally made on-site at The Kitchen returning daily bread to your diet as a nutritious, gluten free whole food.
 Read more.